-It's a close race between the Fitbit Versa 2 and the Apple Watch Series 3, both fantastic smartwatches that can track activity (and lack thereof), specific sports, heart rate, burned calories, and more, plus show notifications from your smartphone.
+It's a close race between the Fitbit Versa 2 vs. Apple Watch Series 3, both fantastic smartwatches that can track activity (and lack thereof), specific sports, heart rate, burned calories, and more, plus show notifications from your smartphone.
 While the Apple Watch Series 3 has some serious advantages for iPhone and AirPods users, including seamless connectivity and Apple Music support, the Fitbit Versa 2 inches out ahead for versatility.
 Plus, its battery life is world's better, sleep tracking, and an app dashboard can't be beaten.

-Two of the best smartwatches you can buy
+Fitbit Versa 2 vs Apple Watch Series 3: Two of the best smartwatches you can buy

 In fairness, the Fitbit Versa 2 is the newer of the two devices; the Apple Watch Series 3 was introduced in 2017 and the Versa 2 in 2019.
 But Apple hasn't improved much on battery life with its latest Watch version, nor has it added sleep tracking.
 For those looking for the most versatile smartwatch option that can track all of the essentials, and do it well, the Versa 2 is a winner.
+Consider that the newer Fitbit Versa 3 is also worth considering, which adds built-in GPS, a built-in speaker in addition to the mic, ups battery life by a day, and has a larger display.

-It has many of the same features as the Apple Watch Series 3, including being water-resistant (you can swim with it), different exercise modes, mobile pay options, guided breathing sessions, and a bright screen.
+The Versa 2 has many of the same features as the Apple Watch Series 3, including being water-resistant (you can swim with it), different exercise modes, mobile pay options, guided breathing sessions, and a bright screen.
 Still, you won't lose out on features, no matter what phone you own.

 But let's take a closer look at how they compare.